-(2) Amounts reflect accrued interest on deferred compensation in interest bearing accounts and earnings growth, including dividend credits for deferred compensation in stock equivalent accounts is based on the December 31, 2019 closing price of \$61.72.
+(2) Amounts reflect accrued interest on deferred compensation in interest bearing accounts and earnings growth, including dividend credits for deferred compensation in stock equivalent accounts.
+Any deferred compensation in stock equivalent accounts is based on the December 31, 2019 closing price of \$61.72.
 Values also reflect any required Social Security taxes on shares that vested in 2019.
-Additional detail is provided later in this section under "Nonqualified Deferred Compensation Plans" on page 51.
+Additional detail is provided later in this section under "Non-qualified Deferred Compensation Plans" on page 51.